top of page

 Stop or Pause Facebook Ads:

-Here are the 4 most important things you can look for to know when to consider pulling the plug on your Facebook ads campaign:
+Here are the four most important things you can look for to know when to consider pulling the plug on your Facebook ads campaign:

 1. Ad Copy is Not Performing Well:

-If you notice that your ad copy isn't converting well or that click-through rates are low, you may want to try some different headline or copy variations in an effort to increase CTRs and improve conversions.
+If you notice that your ad copy isn't converting well or that click-through rates (CTRs) are low, you may want to try some different headline or copy variations to increase CTRs and improve conversions.

 The only way to know which ad is best performing is through constant testing and optimization.